Stocks fall, indexes slip deeper into the red for the week

 Technology stocks were among the biggest weights on the broader market.
-Adobe slumped 16.6% after the software maker announced a $20 billion acquisition of a design company and issued a disappointing revenue forecast.
+Adobe slumped 17.2%, the largest drop among S&P 500 stocks, after the software maker announced a $20 billion acquisition of a design company and issued a disappointing revenue forecast.

 Investors were digesting the latest report on retail sales, which gave a mixed view of how consumers are coping with the hottest inflation in four decades.
 The government report showed that retail sales rose an unexpected 0.3% in August after falling 0.4% in July.
 Inflation hurt several areas of spending, though, with business at restaurants still growing, but at a slower pace, while furniture and online sales fell.